jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/01/2018-01-03-i-get-it-already.md

 So when it comes to TDD, I'm negotiable.
 I'm not a TDD fanatic --- at least not yet :laughing:.
 But let me experience TDD...
 I believe I'm never going back...
 [I hope...](http://blog.cleancoder.com/uncle-bob/2014/04/30/When-tdd-does-not-work.html) :smile:

-But there's one thing I don't want to be negotiable on anymore.
+But there's one thing I don't want to be negotiable on anymore (when I will be involved in a software project from the very start).
 And that is the [proper separation of the business rules from the other parts of a software system](http://craftsmanshipcounts.com/policy-mechanism-preservation-business-value/), and taking proper care of them.

 The business rules are the most important part of a software system.
 They are very important to the business people we work for; they must also be very important to us --- even [more important than the frameworks and databases that we love](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html).
 Uncle Bob Martin said that we must treat them as, what he calls, _"family jewels"_.